Projectile motion: Maximum height of projectile

+This matches the formula found above (the time of flight) as the maximum height (in a parabola) sits in the middle of its roots.
+This means the projectile reaches h in the middle of the journey, therefore, in half of the time.

-For the vertical displacement of the maximum height of projectile:
+For the vertical displacement of the maximum height of the projectile:

 The maximum reachable height is obtained for θ=90°:

+If the projectile's position (x,y) and launch angle (θ) are known, the maximum height can be found by solving for h in the following equation:

+Angle of elevation (φ) at the maximum height is given by:

 Relation between horizontal range and maximum height

 The relation between the range d on the horizontal plane and the maximum height h reached at $\frac{t_d}{2}$ is: